MarionGiusti/P5_PurBeurre/README.md

 	1- Clone this repository: git clone https://github.com/MarionGiusti/P5_PurBeurre.git

-	2- Create a virtualenv: virtualenv -p python3 P5_PurBeurre
+	2- Create a virtualenv: virtualenv -p python3 pb_env

 	3- Activate the virtualenv:
-		Linux & MacOS user: source P5_PurBeurre\bin\activate
+		Linux & MacOS user: source pb_env\bin\activate
-		Windows user: P5_PurBeurre\Scripts\activate
+		Windows user: pb_env\Scripts\activate

 	4- Install the required libraries list in the requirements.txt file: pip install -r requirements.txt

 	5- To allow the program to connect to your SQL Server:
 		- Create a .env file and write in it your password in the constant DB_PWD: DB_PWD=yourchosenpasswd
 		- if your SQL user is not root:
-			In the CONFIG dictionnary of the PB_constants.py file, change the value "root" of the variable "user" with your username.
+			In the CONFIG dictionnary of the pb_constants.py file, change the value "root" of the variable "user" with your username.

 	6- Run the program:
 		For Windows user, you must initialise your password DB_PWD before to run the program: